Zazilicious/ZaziPaint/README.md

-Free and open source paint app
+Free and open source paint app written in Python using the Tkinter library.

-work in progress.